 - Object perspectives: In the high-quality SMs, the foreground region of the maps contrast sharply with the background regions and these regions usually have approximately uniform distributions.

 - The AP, AUC and Fbw evaluation measures are computed in a similar way.
 They are all based on the pixel-wise manner and ignore the structure similarity evaluation.

 - Current evaluation measures (AP, AUC, Fbw) are based on pixel-wise manner and consider each pixel as independent.
 Hence, they all ignore the structure of the foreground maps, thus result the same score.

-Meta-measure 2: Generic vs. state-of-art.
+Meta-measure 2: Generic vs. state-of-the-art.
 A evaluation measure should give the FM which generated by the state-of-the-art method (c) a higher score than the generic map (d) that do not consider the content of the image.
 Unfortunately, all of the current evaluation measure give the map in (d) a higher score than (c).
 Only our measure correctly ranks the state-of-the-art result higher.